cloud-city-crafted/python-poetry-cli-template/README.md

 - Override pytest's historical default import mode to `importlib` which is recommended for new projects (`--import-mode=importlib`)
 - Run all available test items in [`./tests/`](./tests)

-Tests are grouped by categories into different paths:
+Tests are grouped into suites using different path names:

 ```shell
 tests/